AGRI5560 Agricultural Economics Literature Review and Research Proposal

 - Students are able to (1) use the literature to gain an understanding of agricultural economics, identify gaps in current knowledge and use this to develop a research program in their field of study; (2) analyse a problem conceptually and, through logical argument, reduce its complexity to a number of simpler elements; (3) develop plausible and testable hypothesis, research questions, models and/or ideas about relationships between important elements that would lead to a resolution of the problem; (4) design methods to examine, through some combination of literature, models and observations, and discuss the relationships between the important elements; and (5) articulate the above abilities in both written and oral forms at a high level.

-- Typically this unit is assessed in the following ways: (1) a proposal seminar and (2) a research proposal with literature review.
+- Indicative assessments in this unit are as follows: (1) a proposal seminar and (2) a research proposal with literature review.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a proposal seminar component.

 Supplementary assessment is not available in this unit.